thradams/cake/README.md

 This will generate the *\src\Web\cake.js*

-# Installation
+# Installation (optional)

-Cake installs the compiler and supporting files into a system directory and updates the system `PATH` so the `cake` command can be executed from any terminal.
+Installation is optional.
+Cake can be built and run directly from the `src` directory as shown above, without installing anything.
+Installing simply copies the compiler and supporting files into a system directory and updates the system `PATH` so the `cake` command can be executed from any terminal.

 ## Windows